twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 This feature creates a substitution for numero (capital N and small o with or without full stop) if the glyph exists in the *Letterlike Symbols* block of Unicode and substitutions for letters and numbers.
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.
 If no glyphs ending with `.ordn` or `.sups` are found it creates substitutions for a to feminine ordinal and o to masculine ordinal.
 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace two letters with chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit (without Vedic Sanskrit).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit.
 * **IncludePnum** – Used with **Numerals: Proportional Figures (pnum)**.
 In order to generate this feature, PostScript names for each glyph should have `.pnum` at the end.
 * **IncludeSalt** – Used with **Other Forms and Variants: Stylistic Alternates (uses ss01) (salt)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace Classical Sanskrit text using the Velthuis system.
 * **IncludeSinf** – Used with **Numerals: Scientific Inferiors (sinf)**.
 * **IncludeSmallCapitals** – Used with **Other Forms and Variants: Small Capitals (scap, c2sc)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin/Greek alphabets with diacritics for Classical Sanskrit.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only the Latin/Greek alphabets and punctuation with diacritics for Classical Sanskrit.
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only glyphs for the Latin alphabet, numbers and þḃḋḟġḣk̇l̇ṁṅṗṙṡṫḅḍg̣ḷṃṇṛṣṭ (without the OpenType feature).
 * **IncludeStylisticSets** – Used with **Other Forms and Variants: Stylistic Sets (ss01-ss20)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this for decorative drop capitals in Cankama, Odana, Pali, and Talapanna (colored) as a contextual substitution.
 * **IncludeSubs** – Used with **Other Forms and Variants: Subscript (subs)**.
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and äīùú (without the OpenType feature).
 * **IncludeSups** – Used with **Other Forms and Variants: Superscript (sups)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts, including either only common punctuation and the Latin alphabet, with Latin-1 and Classical Sanskrit diacritics (Garava) or the Latin alphabet, è and ú (other fonts).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts as either (1) only the Latin alphabet, common punctuation and spacing accents, with Latin-1 and Classical Sanskrit diacritics (Garava) or (2) the Latin alphabet, è and ú (other fonts).
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and äi̯ıu̯ü (without the OpenType feature).
 * **IncludeSwsh** – Used with **Other Forms and Variants: Swash (swsh)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) included this feature in the upright styles of his fonts.
 * **IncludeTitl** – Used with **Other Forms and Variants: Titling (titl)**.
 * **IncludeTnum** – Used with **Numerals: Tabular Figures (tnum)**.
 In order to generate this feature, PostScript names for each glyph should have `.tnum` at the end.